MODELING SIMPROP CONTAINERS

 SimPropContainer LODs

-The image below shows a single SimPropContainer with each of the different LODs separated out:
+However to aid with their creation here is an example of a single object to be used in a SimPropContainer with each of the different LODs separated out:

 SimProp Object LOD Example